 It goes without saying that cooking your own meal at home is much healthier than eating out.
 When you cook at home, you are in full control of every ingredient that makes up your meal.
 So why is it that most people choose fast food over homemade meals?
 Well, the considerable amount of time it takes to prepare a homemade meal can frankly be a valid deterrent.
 However, did you know that there is a plethora of nutrient-rich, easy homemade recipes you can put together under half an hour?
-When it comes to quick easy healthy recipes, Quinoa Tabbouleh passes the test by a wide margin.
+When it comes to quick easy healthy recipes, Quinoa Tabbouleh with Feta passes the test by a wide margin.

 What is Quinoa?